Food Handler Certification and HB 2102

 - A tribal certificate of Indian blood

 - A tribal or bureau of Indian affairs affidavit of birth

 For reviewing HB 2102, please view the House Bill 2102

-More information about obtaining a Food Handler certification can be obtained by calling the Coconino County Public Health Services District Environmental Services Office at (928) 679-8750.
+More information about obtaining a Food Handler certification can be obtained by calling the Coconino County Health and Human Services Office at (928) 679-8750.